-We use ‘years of life lost’ as a dispersion indicator and we refer to it as “lifespan inequality” or “lifespan variation” from age 15.
-It is defined as the average remaining life expectancy when death occurs above age 15, or life years lost due to death (see Supplementary Material for a summary).14 For example, if in a cohort of newborns all die at the same age then the value of lifespan inequality is zero; to the extent that death occurs at different ages, those who die “prematurely” will die before their expected lifetime contributing lost years to lifespan variation.
-We condition on surviving to age 15 10 to capture the onset of homicides.
+We use ‘years of life lost’ as a dispersion indicator and refer to it as “lifespan inequality” or “lifespan variation” from age 15.
+It is defined as the average remaining life expectancy at death, or life years lost due to death (see SM for a summary).14 For example, if in a cohort of newborns all die at the same age then the value of lifespan inequality is zero; to the extent that death occurs at different ages, those who die “prematurely” will contribute years to lifespan variation.
+We condition on surviving to age 15 because including infant mortality conceals dynamics of mortality at adult ages10 and because 98.5% of homicides occur above that age.

-This indicator has three main properties: it is easy to understand, to interpret, and to decompose thereby allowing us to quantify the impact of age and cause-specific mortality on changes in lifespan variation over time.14 Moreover, there is a high correlation between our preferred indicator and other measures of variability in ages at death (e.g., variance, or the Gini coefficient) suggesting that our main results would be consistent with those obtained with any of these additional measures.14
+This indicator is easy to understand, to interpret, and to decompose thereby allowing us to quantify the impact of age and cause-specific mortality on changes in lifespan variation over time.14 Moreover, the high correlation between our preferred indicator and other measures of variability in lifespans (e.g., variance, Gini coefficient) suggests that our main results would be consistent with those obtained with any of these additional measures.14

 Demographic methods

-To mitigate random variations in cause-of-death classification, we smoothed cause-specific death rates over age using a 1-d p-spline separately by year, sex and state.We then rescaled the smoothed cause-specific deaths to all-cause death rates to maintain the overall mortality level.24 Using these mortality rates we computed period life tables for each year (1995 to 2015), state and sex following standard demographic methods.25 Finally, we computed life expectancies and lifespan variation conditioned on surviving to age 15 and estimated the age- and cause-specific contributions to differences between the study periods using standard decomposition techniques (see Supplementary Material).26 All analyses were carried out using R27.
+To mitigate random variations in cause-of-death classification, we smoothed cause-specific death rates over age using a 1-d p-spline separately by year, sex and state, and rescaled them to all-cause death rates to maintain the overall mortality level.24 Using these mortality rates we computed period life tables for each year (1995 to 2015), state and sex following standard demographic methods.25 Finally, we computed life expectancies and lifespan variation conditioned on surviving to age 15 and estimated the age- and cause-specific contributions to differences between the study periods using standard decomposition techniques (see SM).26 All analyses were carried out using R27 and are reproducible (see SM).
 In addition, we created an interactive app to perform sensitivity analyses available here.

 Results